 It mainly focuses on maximizing stakeholders’ rewards.
 However, it charges a small pool fee, a 0.5% margin fee, to keep its infrastructure running efficiently.
 It has a software-experienced team that provides one of the most reliable staking pools.Staking247 serves delegators with transparency, and you can monitor real-time node status on their dashboard.

 The staking pools described above are among the best in the craze, but this is just the tip of the iceberg that has calved from the frozen unexplored continent of staking pools.
-Some might be keen on assessing the overall pool performance; some might focus on pool fees while others on communication and transparency.
+Some might be keen on assessing the overall pool performance; some might focus on pool fees, while others focus on communication and transparency.